blimmer/benlimmer.com/portfolio/freelance/serverless-postgres-change-data-capture.md

   your database."
 ---

+{% include tldr.html content='Rapidly increase adoption of an event-driven architecture by auto-publishing events when database changes occur.' %}

 Adopting an event-driven architecture can be a formidable paradigm shift for your developers.
 However, especially in monolith-centric ecosystems with a single database, you can accelerate the adoption of event-driven architecture by automatically publishing database change events as they occur.